This is how the SpaceX capsule passed over Mexico was seen

 An American company capsule Spacex coming from the International Space Station (ISS) in which four were traveling astronauts It fell late Monday off the coast of Florida, according to the live broadcast released by NASA.
 This time, the arrival of Dragon could be seen from Mexico.

-Hours before the return trip, the Space Frontier reported that the passage of the capsule created by SpaceX was going to be visible to those who lived in central Mexico, between 9:19 p.m. and 9:28 p.m.
+Hours before the return trip, the Space Frontier reported that the passage of the capsule created by SpaceX would be visible to those who lived in central Mexico, between 9:19 p.m. and 9:28 p.m.

 Photo: EFE / EPA / NASA / Aubrey Gemignani